tsither/Rhetorical-Role-Classifier/README.md

 ## 3. Training the model

-Training (and evaluating) the various models in this project can be done via the following flags on your terminal (assuming you are in the projects directory)
+Training (and evaluating) the various models in this project can be done via the following flags on your terminal (assuming you are in the projects directory).
+Dependencies required to run this project can be found in 'requirements.txt'.

 ### 3.1 Model flags
 Choose one of the following flags to denote model architecture: